 Your people are already online!

-I wouldn’t buy a toaster before going online to learn all I can about buying a toaster.
+I wouldn’t buy a toaster before going online to learn all I can about buying toasters.
 Why wouldn’t I do the same with something really important, like my health?

 In fact, I often wonder what would have happened had the E.R. doc who misdiagnosed my heart attack as acid reflux had instead simply Googled my symptoms: central chest pain, nausea, sweating and pain down my left arm?
 Instead of suggesting that people avoid Googling symptoms, I now urge all physicians to provide their patients with a curated list of credible health sites they trust (e.g. Mayo Clinic).